-Customers typically use these addresses in conjunction with Layer 3 “routed” services to conduct peering – but customers may also use it for their Layer 2 services where a provider requires the customer to advertise public IP routes to them.
+Customers typically use these addresses in conjunction with Layer 3 routed services to conduct peering – but customers can also use it for their Layer 2 services where a provider requires the customer to advertise public IP routes to them.

 Layer 2 Type Service

-It is important to note that when Equinix IP Blocks are used with Layer 2 type services, the ongoing use, BGPBorder Gateway Protocol.
-A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet status, and maintenance of that peering is transparent to Equinix, because the peering relationship is then between the customer’s edge/premise device and the provider’s router – Equinix devices do not participate at Layer 3 in that case.
+it's important to note that when Equinix IP Blocks are used with Layer 2 type services, the ongoing use, BGPBorder Gateway Protocol.
+A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet status, and maintenance of that peering is transparent to Equinix, because the peering relationship is then between the customer’s edge/premise device and the provider’s router – Equinix devices don't participate at Layer 3 in that case.

-Some providers may require additional steps in order to use our IP Blocks, such as:
+Some providers might require additional steps in order to use our IP Blocks, such as:

-You must comply at all times with both Equinix’s stated IP addressing and routing guidance, as well as any rules set forth by the provider for the same.
-Any failure to do so could result in immediate revocation of the IP addresses being misused.
-These rules are detailed in our ECXF contract and Acceptable Use Policy.
-If you are not familiar with the AUP, you can find it by clicking below.
+You must comply at all times with Equinix’s stated IP addressing and routing guidance, as well as any rules set forth by the provider.
+Failure to do so could result in immediate revocation of the IP addresses being misused.
+These rules are detailed in our ECX Fabric contract and Acceptable Use Policy.

 Note: Charges apply while an IP Block is reserved and rented.
 Charges effectively end when the IP Block is deleted or revoked.